USMLE Step 1 and 2 Prep Platform Reviews: Firecracker

-Who knew there were more flashcard resources out there than Quizlet!
+Who knew there were more flashcard resources for your USMLE Step 1 studies out there than Quizlet!
 Right?
 Well, if you have begun studying for the USMLE (or have read our other posts in this series), chances are that you already know the importance of flashcards– and that there are many great flashcard resources out there.
 But are all resources created equal?

 We’ve sent some of our most experienced tutors to test out different flashcard sites to let you know how effective they actually are.
 Today we are reviewing Firecracker, an online flashcard resource with the tagline, “Learn Faster, Remember Everything.”
 But is Firecracker as effective as they claim?
 Our experts have spoken!

 Cost: $150/year and up (with free 7-day trial and specials running constantly)

 - Option to differentiate between all step 1 material, high yield step 1 material, Sketchy companion, or Pathoma companion makes doing cards as a review after using a certain resource very handy

 - Citations for all recent First Aid and Pathoma versions (including 2018)